Cadasta/cadasta-docs/en/06-geoodkcollect.md

 Note that GeoODK calls a geotrace a parcel regardless of what kind of location it is.

 ### GeoODK Troubleshooting {#geoodk-troubleshooting}

-> Kate, this section refers to errors I got while testing GeoODK.
-If there's something missing or an easier way to solve something, let me know!

 If you're having trouble using GeoODK, the answer to your question may be here.
 If not, please [contact us](cadasta.org/contact/) and we'll do our best to help you work through the issue.